Welcome to St. PJ's in Wooster Square

 There is no formal dress code.
 Most here dress in what could be described as casual or business casual, but you'll see everything from tie-dye t-shirts and jeans with rainbow hair to suits and ties.
 Come exactly as you are - just come a little early if you're driving!

+Getting here: We are located a half block from stops on CT Transit bus routes 204 and 206.
+Driving?
 While we do have a tiny parking lot off Chapel Street, it fills up early with staff and handicapped vehicles, so most members find neighborhood street parking within a couple blocks.
 If you park in the lot, please use only the church-owned spots against the building or along the southern fence by Sally's.
 Please do not park against the playground fence on your left (the farthest spots from the church); those are residential spots only.

 Firearms and other weapons are prohibited on St. PJ's property.